 We maintain policies and have entered into agreements designed to reduce or eliminate potential conflicts of interest.
-Simon Property has adopted governance principles governing its affairs and the affairs of its subsidiaries and the Board, as well as written charters for each of the standing Committees of the Board.
-In addition, the Board has a Code of Business Conduct and Ethics, which applies to all of its officers, directors, and employees.
-At least a majority of the members of the Board must qualify as independent under the listing standards for New York Stock Exchange companies and cannot be affiliated with the Simon or DeBartolo families who are significant stockholders.
+We have adopted governance principles governing our affairs and the Board, as well as written charters for each of the standing Committees of the Board.
+In addition, we have a Code of Business Conduct and Ethics, which applies to all of our officers, directors, and employees.
+At least a majority of the members of our Board must qualify as independent under the listing standards for New York Stock Exchange companies and cannot be affiliated with the Simon or DeBartolo families who are significant stockholders.
 Any transaction between us and the Simons or the DeBartolos, including property acquisitions, service and property management agreements and retail space leases, must be approved by a majority of non-affiliated directors.

-The sale of certain of our properties may have an adverse tax impact on the Simons or the DeBartolos and the other limited partners.
-In order to avoid any conflict of interest between Simon Property and our limited partners, the Simon Property charter requires that at least six of the independent directors of the Board must authorize and may require us to sell any property we own.
+The sale by the Operating Partnership of any property that it owns may have an adverse tax impact on the Simons or the DeBartolos and the other limited partners of the Operating Partnership.
+In order to avoid any conflict of interest between Simon Property and the limited partners of the Operating Partnership, our charter requires that at least six of our independent directors must authorize and require the Operating Partnership to sell any property it owns.
 Any such sale is subject to applicable agreements with third parties.
 Noncompetition agreements executed by each of the Simons contain covenants limiting the ability of the Simons to participate in certain shopping center activities in North America.